-- 14.4.
+- 11.4.
 The main constraints affecting future supply are the amount and availability of licensed areas for dredging and the capacity of the wharf to handle the material landed.
 As the Poole wharf is a relatively small wharf, capacity is limited.
 The wharf is safeguarded through the Bournemouth, Dorset and Poole Minerals Strategy (2014) and the Bournemouth, Christchurch, Poole and Dorset Mineral Sites Plan 2019.
 It has no planning restrictions regarding imports of aggregate.
-Capacity is influenced by factors such as the size and availability of dredgers, the permitted rates of dredging and then the capacity of the wharf to handle dredgers and the navigational restrictions. - 14.5.
+Capacity is influenced by factors such as the size and availability of dredgers, the permitted rates of dredging and then the capacity of the wharf to handle dredgers and the navigational restrictions. - 11.5.
 Industry notes that while the wharf in Poole Harbour has some constraints (related to access to the berth, which requires supplying vessels to 'book in'), this is not believed to represent a constraint that limits the supply to the historic levels of around 90,000 tonnes.
 Instead, the level of supply provided relates to the scale of market demand that exists for marine products, compared to the wider portfolio of supply options.
 If the market demand altered or the balance of the supply portfolio changed, marine supplies could potentially play a larger role if required.
-It is understood from the operator that there is the potential for further tonnage to be landed should the market demand exist. - 14.6.
-As shown in Figure 4, the Marine Aggregates Capability and Portfolio Report 2021 (Crown Estate) indicates that for the South Coast area, the total current primary reserves (the current licensed production areas) are 79.73 mt, with a 10-year annual average offtake of 3.38 mt.
-This equates to a land bank of 23.6 years, indicating that a continuation of supply (or even an increase, should the need arise) is expected to be possible from this source.
+It is understood from the operator that there is the potential for further tonnage to be landed should the market demand exist. - 11.6.
+As shown in Figure 4, the Marine Aggregates Capability and Portfolio Report 2022 (Crown Estate) indicates that for the South Coast area, the total current primary reserves (the current licensed production areas) are 75.97 mt, with a 10-year annual average offtake of 3.39 mt.
+This equates to a land bank of 22.44 years, indicating that a continuation of supply (or even an increase, should the need arise) is expected to be possible from this source.

-15.Recycled Aggregates
+12. Recycled Aggregates

-- 15.1.
+- 12.1.
 Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and sub-soils and road planings which can be re-used as aggregate, usually after some form of processing.
-This processing can include screening, sorting, crushing, washing or blending with land-won aggregate.
-Processing generally takes place either at fixed recycling sites (including at quarries) where the product is sold on the open market; or at temporary, mobile plant sites (e.g. construction sites), where the demolition or extraction waste is processed and either re-used on site or sold. - 15.2.
+This processing can include screening, sorting, crushing, washing or blending with landwon aggregate.
+Processing generally takes place either at fixed recycling sites (including at quarries) where the product is sold on the open market; or at temporary, mobile plant sites (e.g. construction sites), where the demolition or extraction waste is processed and either re-used on site or sold. - 12.2.
 Recycled aggregates reduce the demand for land-won or marine aggregate and have a range of uses, including bulk fill for construction projects or as base layers for roads and other built development.
-When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications. - 15.3.
-Sales in 2021 were approximately 475,093 tonnes, an increase over the previous year.
-The ten year average of sales is approximately 380,000 tonnes per annum and the three year average is approximately 490,000 tonnes.
-After the unusually high figure of 2019 and following drop in production, the 2021 shows a continuing general increasing trend.
+When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications. - 12.3.
+Sales from known fixed (temporary or permanent permissions) recycling sites in 2022 were approximately 439,160 tonnes, a decrease over the previous year.
+The ten year average of sales is approximately 390,000 tonnes per annum and the three year average is approximately 430,000 tonnes.
 Some figures for 2014 2017 are estimated, due to lack of returns from some operators.